 40. “If to please the people, we offer what we ourselves disapprove, how can we afterward defend our work?
 Let us raise a standard to which the wise and honest can repair.
 The rest is in the hands of God.” — George Washington

 Many people believe that to be successful, politicians must always pander to the masses, offering whatever policies are popular at the moment, regardless of their convictions.
-However, George Washington warned against this approach, arguing that it would be impossible to defend any actions taken while pandering to the people.
+However, George Washington warned against this approach, arguing that defending any actions taken while pandering to the people would be impossible.

 Instead, Washington argued that politicians should strive to set a high standard and let the people decide for themselves which policies they want to support.
 This may not always result in popularity, but it will at least ensure that any actions taken are defensible.
 In the end, Washington believed that success or failure was ultimately up to God.